Jeanette Nuñez: Selection

 On September 5, 2018, Representative Ron DeSantis selected Nuñez to be his running mate in the 2018 Florida gubernatorial election, facing off against Andrew Gillum and his running mate Chris King.
 DeSantis and Nuñez would go on to win the election by a margin of less than half of a percentage point.
 Nuñez is the first Latina woman to serve as lieutenant governor of Florida.

 In 2022 DeSantis and Nuñez were reelected with 59.4% of the vote, representing a more than 1.6 million vote margin over Charlie Crist.
 It was the largest margin of any Republican ever elected governor of Florida and included wins in Miami-Dade for a Republican gubernatorial candidate the first time since 2002, as well as other counties that had similarly voted for Democrats even longer.

 Tenure

 Nuñez was sworn in as lieutenant governor on January 8, 2019, succeeding Carlos Lopez-Cantera.
 During her time in office, she hosted various roundtables and events in support of exiles from Venezuela.

 In February 2025, Nuñez resigned as lieutenant governor to be appointed as interim president of Florida International University.

 Florida International University

 On February 17, 2025, Nuñez was appointed as the interim president of Florida International University by DeSantis.
 In June 2025, she was confirmed as the seventh president of FIU.

-Political positions

-Immigration

-Democratic gubernatorial candidate Nikki Fried criticized Nuñez in 2022 for saying: "Although states do not have jurisdiction over immigration, it has jurisdiction over the well-being of our residents.
-Entering the country illegally and fleeing a dictatorship to seek asylum are two different things, and misrepresenting that is offensive."
-Of Cuban refugees, Nuñez added, "The governor isn't going to stand there with his arms crossed.
-He's thinking what he's going to do.
-He's going to send them, frankly, to the state of Delaware, the president’s state".